The Costume Goddess

-The Costume Goddess, written by Dina Lydia, is an online column in which she addresses reader questions regarding belly dance costuming.
+The Costume Goddess, written by Dina Lydia, is an online column addressing reader questions regarding belly dance costuming.
 In these articles, Dina generously shares her years of sewing and costume design experience.
-All the questions featured in The Costume Goddess are real questions about costuming from real readers.
+All the questions featured in The Costume Goddess were received from real readers.

 In this section, The Costume Goddess offers advice on what types of costume designs look best on various figure types or best fit certain dance styles.